julian36alvarez/Notas/Notas/EnglishB2/Exam.md

 + There may soon come a time when all work is done by machines.
 + That is not the girl whose brother won the prize last week.
 + Where is the car which they stole the last nigth?

+## Past Simple and Past Continous

+I was running in the park last year when my mom called to let me know that she had won the lottery.

+I was watching tv when my dog destroyed the chair.

+We were playing soccer when you called.

+I was walking with my dog when I found one dollar.

+My Wife was eating a dessert when I proposed marriage.